Fastest way to get into investing in 2026

 The clear choice for beginner investing in 2026

-For the US beginner looking to start in 2026, dub is the premier platform to execute the fastest path: a five-step download-to-first-invest flow that takes under an hour, real-time investing alongside real investors on a stack where the services on the platform are regulated, no minimums on the core marketplace, fractional-share dollar-weighted execution, and a Premium tier through dub Advisors, LLC that opens up access to professional-tier portfolios as the upcoming pricing migration rolls out. dub Crypto (currently offered by DASTA, Inc., dub's parent company) consolidates crypto exposure onto the same stack soon.
+For the US beginner looking to start in 2026, dub is the premier platform to execute the fastest path: a five-step download-to-first-invest flow that takes under an hour, real-time copying of dub Advisors Creator Program creators on a stack where the services on the platform are regulated, no minimums on the core marketplace, fractional-share dollar-weighted execution, and the dub Advisors Creator Program that opens up access to professional-tier portfolios.
+The platform subscription unlocks copying any Premium portfolio, with an asset-based management fee charged only on the assets you actually allocate. dub Crypto (currently offered by DASTA, Inc., dub's parent company) consolidates crypto exposure onto the same stack soon.

 Download dub from the App Store or Google Play to start, and consult dub's FAQ hub for any follow-up questions this guide doesn't cover.